tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 ### Detection Normal

-The bounding box with the UUID specified in the scenario must contain a point cloud (/perception/obstacle_segmentation/pointcloud) with the specified number of points or more.
+If all of the following conditions are met, the evaluation is reported as normal:

-If multiple UUIDs are specified, the condition must be satisfied for all the specified bounding boxes.
+1. A bounding box with the UUID specified in the scenario must contain a point cloud (topic `/perception/obstacle_segmentation/pointcloud`) with at least a number of points equal to the specified number.
-Also, the output rate of the point cloud must not be in error by the diagnostic function provided by autoware.
+   - If multiple UUIDs are specified, the condition must be satisfied for all the specified bounding boxes.
-The default value is 1.0Hz or less.
+2. The output rate of the point cloud cannot be in error state (this data is provided by Autoware's diagnostic function).
+The default frequency value is 1.0Hz or less.

 ### Detection Warning

-If the visibility of the bounding box with the UUID specified in the scenario is none (occlusion state) and cannot be evaluated.
+The state is achieved when the visibility of the bounding box with the UUID specified in the scenario is none (bounding box is occluded) and cannot be evaluated.

 ### Detection Error